nus-cs2103/website-base/admin/programmingLanguages.md

 </td>
 <td>

-==**The main language** used in this module is Java==.
+==**The main language** used in this course is Java==.
 You should use Java for all programming activities, the project, and exam answers.

 <span tags="m--cs2103">

-The module doesn’t “teach” Java.
+The course doesn’t “teach” Java.
 We assume you already know Java basics.
-We expect you to learn on your own any Java constructs not covered in your previous modules.
+We expect you to learn on your own any Java constructs not covered in your previous courses.
-The exam expects you to know Java to the extent that you should be familiar with it as a result of using it in the module exercises/projects.
+The exam expects you to know Java to the extent that you should be familiar with it as a result of using it in the course exercises/projects.
 </span>

 </td>